wmatthys/Data-Wrangling-Project/README.md

 ## Project Overview
-We are analyzing the effect that unemployment has on crime in various neighborhoods in L.A
+We are analyzing the effect that unemployment has on crime in various neighborhoods in L.A.
+This will be an analysis done on nine communities in the Los Angeles area and their respective unemployment rates.

 ## Project Code
-wmatthys_rtabares_DRAFT.ipynb contains the code that was used to derive the analysis out of the data.
+wmatthys_rtabares_DRAFT.ipynb (beta) and wmatthys_rtabares_project.ipynb (final) contains the code that was used to derive the analysis out of the data.

 ## Sources of Data